Shillingzheng/Gitbook/solutions/donations/README.md

 The donation link is a link you can place to accept crypto donations.
 Put it on your social media and anyone will be able to donate .

-Well, [MixPay](../../about-us/more-about-mixpay.md) is also very helpful for [bloggers](https://www.blogtyrant.com/what-does-a-blogger-do/) who want to figure out how they are going to accept crypto donations.It’s more important to have a way to get the donations.
+Well, [MixPay](../../about-us/more-about-mixpay.md) is also very helpful for [bloggers](https://www.blogtyrant.com/what-does-a-blogger-do/) who want to figure out how they are going to accept crypto donations.
+It’s more important to have a way to get the donations.
 All they need to do is just to place the donation link on their page.
 After the visitors click the link, a page will appear where they can confirm the donation.

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/wvflgch.png)

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/nzebspx.png)

-[MixPay](../../about-us/more-about-mixpay.md)’s automated donation acceptance and exchange process provides full [transparency](https://www.investopedia.com/terms/b/blockchain.asp#toc-transparency) into every crypto-donation and every donor who gives.
+[MixPay](../../about-us/more-about-mixpay.md) automated donation acceptance and exchange process provides full [transparency](https://www.investopedia.com/terms/b/blockchain.asp#toc-transparency) into every crypto-donation and every donor who gives.
 [MixPay ](../../about-us/more-about-mixpay.md)is a perfect crypto payment for charitable donations.

-[MixPay](../../about-us/more-about-mixpay.md) payment gateway provides the following benefits:
+[MixPay](../../about-us/more-about-mixpay.md) payment platform provides the following benefits:

-* Fast-near instant transactions in less than 1s.
+* Fast - Lightning fast experience.
-* Free - no transaction fee via [Mixin Messenger APP](https://mixin.one/messenger).
+* Free - Zero gas [fee](fees.md) via [Mixin Messenger](https://mixin.one/messenger).
-* Powerful - support 40 public chains, 100+cryptocurrencies（website link） and growing.
+* Powerful - Powerful - Support 10+ blockchains, 20+ cryptocurrencies and growing.
-* Flexible-set up to receive any crypto donations/fiats you prefer.
+* Flexible - Set your preferred cryptocurrency or fiat currency for settlement.
+* Integrable - Provide flexible developer APIs to meet various needs.
-* Easy installation with a simple [donation link](https://mixpay.me/MixPayGuide/donate) .
+* Easy installation with a simple [donation link](https://mixpay.me/MixPayGuide/donate).

-**How to Receive Crypto Donations Online?**
+**How to receive crypto donations online**

-[MixPay](../../about-us/more-about-mixpay.md) provides a payment gateway that allows both nonprofits and bloggers to accept crypto donations.
+[MixPay](../../about-us/more-about-mixpay.md) provides a payment platform that allows both nonprofits and bloggers to accept crypto donations.

 Sign up and get ready for the easiest and cheapest way to accept cryptocurrency donations.